eimantaspav/my-books/README.md

 Functionality

-Login via google sign in.
+Login via google sign in.<br>
-Search for books via the Google Books API.
+Search for books via the Google Books API.<br>
-Add books to your library.
+Add books to your library.<br>
-Each user has individual library.
+Each user has individual library.<br>
 Delete books from your library.